Starting your Universal Credit claim

-It might be worth waiting until you’re paid by the scheme.
+You might get more Universal Credit if you wait until you’re paid by the scheme.

 This is because any money you get paid by the scheme after you apply for Universal Credit will count as income.
 This means you’ll get less in your first Universal Credit payment – you might also get less in later months.

 If you've left your job

 You should wait until the day after you get your final wages or any holiday pay from work.